NICUB-Open-Source-Community/TetCarter/CONTRIBUTOR.md

 7. Submit a pull request.
 We encourage you to write tests if you can.

 At this point, you're waiting on us.
-We like to at least comment on pull requests within three business days (and, typically, one business day).
-Once one of our maintainers has had a chance to review your PR, we will either mark it as "needs review" and provide specific feedback on your changes, or we will go ahead and complete the pull request.
+We like to at least comment on pull requests as soon as possible.
+Once the maintainer has had a chance to review your PR, we will either mark it as "hacktoberfest-accepted" and provide specific feedback on your changes, or we will go ahead and complete the pull request and merge.

 To ensure all your commits are signed, you have to configure git properly by editing your global .gitconfig
 ```
-$ git config --global user.name "John Doe"
+$ git config --global user.name "godswillpanda"
-$ git config --global user.email johndoe@example.com
+$ git config --global user.email hodswillpanda@example.com

 ```